cb-ci/ci-team-to-managed-controller-migration/README.md

 # How to start

 * Create a TC you want to migrate  to MC
-* Optional: create some jobs (or use existing ones)
+  * Optional: For testing purposes, create some jobs on the TC (or use existing ones)
 * copy `envvars.sh.template`  to `envvars.sh`
   * ``` cp envvars.sh.template envvars.sh```
   * Adjust your variables in your `envvars.sh` file, see [Envvars](## Envvars)